Texas Paralegal Career Guide

-Since most states do not have certification requirements for paralegals and the American Bar Association includes legal assistants, legal secretaries, and document preparers in its definition of paralegals, the definition of what a paralegal does is broad.
-This impacts the requirements for Texas paralegal certification.
-Though some law firms, corporate legal departments, and government agencies provide on-site paralegal training, becoming a paralegal in Texas usually involves earning either a certificate or degree in paralegal studies or legal assisting before entering the workforce.
+Since most states do not have certification requirements for paralegals and the American Bar Association (ABA) includes legal assistants, legal secretaries, and document preparers in its definition of paralegals, the definition of what a paralegal does is broad.
+This impacts the requirements for prospective Texas paralegals.
+Although some law firms, corporate legal departments, and government agencies provide on-site paralegal training, becoming a paralegal in Texas usually involves earning either a certificate or degree in paralegal studies or legal assisting before entering the workforce.
 There are numerous paralegal schools in Texas that provide education and training for aspiring paralegals.

 Currently, there are no mandatory licensing requirements for paralegal certification in Texas at the state level.
 However, the Texas Board of Legal Specialization offers voluntary paralegal certification in seven practice areas.
-In addition, completion of an American Bar Association approved paralegal degree program and national certification through NALA or a comparable organization may enhance the marketability of applicants.
-As of February 2014, the American Bar Association formally approves 10 paralegal programs in Texas.
-The State Bar of Texas Paralegal Division provides further information regarding paralegal employment opportunities and certification in Texas.
+In addition, completion of an American Bar Association (ABA)-approved paralegal degree program and national certification through the National Association of Legal Assistants (NALA) or a comparable organization may enhance the marketability of applicants.
+The American Bar Association has formally approved 11 paralegal programs in Texas.5 The State Bar of Texas Paralegal Division provides further information regarding paralegal employment opportunities and certification in Texas.

 Career Quick Start Tips – How to Become a Paralegal in Texas

-There are many paths you can follow to meet paralegal requirements in Texas and become a paralegal.
+There are many paths you can follow to become a paralegal.
 Most paralegals in Texas possess a combination of education, experience (which may include internships), and on-the-job training.
-Others may begin working as document preparers or legal secretaries and achieve a promotion to the paralegal position.
-In addition, national certification or Texas paralegal certification can make applicants more competitive on the job market.
+Others may begin working as document preparers or legal secretaries and achieve promotion to the paralegal position.
+In addition, national certification or Texas-specific paralegal certification can make applicants more competitive on the job market.
 You can review typical requirements for your area on our paralegal job board.
 For more information on how to become a paralegal, see the Paralegal411 guide How to Become a Paralegal.